colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 `curl https://get.acme.sh | sh`

-Thereafter, you should be able to update the script as normal with the upgrade command.
+Thereafter, you should be able to update the script as normal with the previous command.